-The sensitivity and specificity in detecting spectrally-distinct contrast agents can be further enhanced when employing a multi-spectral data acquisition approach [25], in which case the attained frame rate is accordingly reduced by the number of wavelengths employed.
-Fig. 3a displays a time lapse sequence of spectrally-unmixed kinetics of ICG after injecting 100 nmol of the agent into the tail-vein of a tumor-bearing mouse.
-Unmixing was performed with optoacoustic images at 730, 760, 800, 850 and 900 nm.
-A more comprehensive visualization of the agent kinetics is available in the online video (Supplementary Movie 5).
-Since SVOT has the powerful ability to acquire a high resolution whole-body image of the same mouse, the latter serves here as a valuable anatomical reference for interpretation of the fast 3D kinetic data.
-We further analyzed the differential kinetic profiles in the tumor area (Fig. 3b).
-Noticeable is the delay of $\Delta t_v=1.26$ sec between the contrast agent appearance in a major lateral vein versus the tumor area, most likely ascribed to vein obstruction caused by the tumor growth.
-For functional assessments of the throughput capacity of the tumor neovasculature, we further estimated contrast agent dynamics in the tumor area starting at t=30 sec, yielding an average decay rate of 0.55 min-1 (see Methods section).
-The corresponding signal increase in a volume of interest located in the liver area amounted to 0.31 min-1 (see Methods section), serving as an additional reference for the liver clearance rates and hepatic function [44].
-We also tracked the longitudinal tumor development by acquisition of whole-body images from the same mouse over 11 days post inoculation (Suppl.
-Fig. 3).
+The sensitivity and specificity in detecting spectrally distinct contrast agents can be further enhanced when employing a multi-spectral data acquisition approach26, in which case the attained frame rate is accordingly reduced by the number of wavelengths employed.
+Figure 3a displays a time-lapse sequence of spectrally unmixed kinetics of ICG after injecting 100 nmol of the agent into the tail vein of a tumor-bearing mouse.
+Unmixing was performed with optoacoustic images at 730, 760, 800, 850, and 900 nm.
+A more comprehensive visualization of the agent kinetics is available in the on-line video (Supplementary Movie 5).
+As SVOT has the powerful ability to acquire a high-resolution whole-body image of the same mouse, the latter serves here as a valuable anatomical reference for interpretation of the fast 3D kinetic data.
+We further analyzed the differential kinetic profiles in the tumor area (Figure 3b).
+Noticeable is the delay of $\Delta t_v = 1.26$ s between the contrast agent appearance in a major lateral vein versus the tumor area, most likely ascribed to vein obstruction caused by the tumor growth.
+For functional assessments of the throughput capacity of the tumor neovasculature, we further estimated contrast agent dynamics in the tumor area starting at t = 30 s, yielding an average decay rate of 0.55 min-1 (see the Materials and methods section).
+The corresponding signal increase in a volume of interest located in the liver area amounted to 0.31 min-1 (see Materials and methods section), serving as an additional reference for the liver clearance rates and hepatic function45.
+We also tracked the longitudinal tumor development by acquisition of whole-body images from the same mouse over 11 days post inoculation (Supplementary Figure 3).
 This helped discerning anatomical transformations at the different stages of tumor progression, including blockage of the lateral vein, which has arguably caused the observed ICG kinetic changes.

-The ability of SVOT to observe slower pharmacokinetics or longitudinal dynamics at the whole organ system level is further showcased in Figs. 3c and 3d and Suppl.
-Fig. 4.
+The ability of SVOT to observe slower pharmacokinetics or longitudinal dynamics at the whole-organ system level is further showcased in Figure 3c and 3d and Supplementary Fig. 4.
 Here the unmixing for the AF750 component was performed with images acquired at 710, 730, 745, 765, 800, 850 and 900 nm.
-Renal clearance of small-molecule agents occurs on a timescale of minutes, which makes it possible for SVOT to observe metabolic profiles in the kidneys by measuring the unmixed biodistribution of AF750 in a larger mouse abdomen region.
-Analysis of the signal profiles reveals that, while the amount of contrast agent in the renal artery area rapidly increases to a maximum value within 5 minutes post injection, then rapidly decaying at a rate of 0.094 min-1 (see Methods section), the corresponding clearance in the kidney cortex area was much slower (0.026 min-1 (see Methods section)).
+Renal clearance of small-molecule agents occurs on a timescale of minutes, which makes it possible for SVOT to observe metabolic profiles in the kidneys by measuring the unmixed bio-distribution of AF750 in a larger mouse abdomen region.
+Analysis of the signal profiles reveals that, although the amount of contrast agent in the renal artery area rapidly increases to a maximum value within 5 min post injection, then rapidly decaying at a rate of 0.094 min-1 (see the Materials and methods section), the corresponding clearance in the kidney cortex area was much slower (0.026 min-1 (see the Materials and methods section)).
 The third analyzed region corresponds to the renal pelvis, where AF750 is eliminated towards the ureter.
-In this area, the signal only starts increasing after 5 minutes post-injection before reaching a plateau.
-The observed behavior is consistent with the normal metabolic function of the renal system, which includes infiltration of small molecules through the renal artery, filtration in the cortex and subsequent excretion towards the ureter.
+In this area, the signal